-Arvind Kejriwal sworn in as Delhi chief minister for third term
+‘I forgive those who spoke ill of me’: Arvind Kejriwal takes charge of Delhi for third straight term

 The Aam Aadmi Party chief has retained all the six ministers who served in the last Cabinet.